mahmoud/clastic/docs/tutorial.rst

        return render_ctx

-You can see that the only difference is that the submitted data are loaded from ``request.data`` instead of accessing through ``request.values``.

-The next thing is to set the rendering method to JSON for this routing entry:
+The next thing is to set the renderer to :func:`render_json <clastic.render_json>` for this route:

 .. code-block:: python
+   :emphasize-lines: 7

    # from clastic import render_json